 Describe receiving the call that your baby was being born and traveling to meet her.

-Thanksgiving morning we are in our pajamas baking pies, when Maggie’s phone rings.
-Upon answering we hear our birthmother yelling “The baby’s coming!
+Thanksgiving morning we are in our pajamas baking pies when Maggie’s phone rang.
+Upon answering we hear our expectant mother yelling, “The baby’s coming!
 The baby’s coming!”
 We were beside ourselves, running in circles, trying to organize our thoughts and prepare for the 16-hour drive ahead.
 We were SO EXCITED!
-About a half hour later we received another call from our birthmother telling us we had a girl!
+About a half-hour later we received another call from our birthmother telling us we had a girl!
 We were so fortunate to be able to text back and forth with the birthmother during the drive.
 Knowing that she was okay and that our baby was healthy was such a comfort and made the very long drive more bearable.

 Describe the feeling of finally meeting your baby.